liangt2001/farip-extraction/README.md

 ## Limitations

-1. Only files in **.pdf/.docx** format are supported.
+- Only files in **.pdf/.docx** format are supported.
-2. The interpreted FAR/IP documents must include the following session headings:
+- The interpreted FAR/IP documents must include the following session headings:
    - **Current Review: Findings and Recommendations**
-   - **2. Administrative Response & Implementation Plan**
+   - **2. Administrative Response & Implementation Plan** (for full-length documents)
-3. Sub-list items are sometimes missed.
+- Up to **150** file conversions (including bad requests) per month can be made due to limited usage of third-party API.
+- Files with unusual formats (i.e. triangular or square sub-list points) may fail to extract data or miss sub-list items.
+Try to convert the input document into another acceptable file format before the data extraction.
+- Unsuccessful data extraction will direct to an unreachable webpage.
+Go back and try the document in another acceptable file format or submit other documents.

 ## Author